kyguy/kafka-summit-2021/template.md

 ## Cluster balancing

-To balance our partitions accross our brokers we can use Cruise Control, an opensource project for balancing workloads along Kafka brokers.
+To balance our partitions accross our brokers we can use Cruise Control, an opensource project for balancing workloads across Kafka brokers.

 Strimzi's Cruise Control integration makes it easy to use Cruise Control in Kubernetes.

-We can deploy Cruise Control in a similar fashion to how we deployed the Entity Operator, through the `kafka` custom resource:
+We can deploy Cruise Control in a similar fashion to how we deployed other components like the Entity Operator, through the `kafka` custom resource:
 ```
 kind: Kafka
 metadata: